-Mr Tunner: They are not treed enactly Mr. Dinglas: And yet Lincoln femes that he sunds in them.
-Mr Tomer says that the coreed of the Black Republican parti is the air musica if at more slave States salf yet Me Lincoln declares that he would not have to be placed to a position white the world have to you for them.
-All I have to say to friend La. roots a tier I it att till tiere is mytt imget of his being placed in such a position.
-As Mr. Lincoln would be very stray to be placed to such an emiarrassing orsining as to be filliged to write on the rimiscoloi ary more slave Sales.
-I oripase, out of mere kindness to relieve him from any such necessity.
-When the hargain between Lincoln and Trumbull was completed for Abolitinizing the Whig and Democrano parties, they "spread" over the State.
-Lincoln still pretending to be an old-line Whig in order to "tice in" the White and Transall presenting to be as good a Democrat as he ever was in erder to tran the Demicrats over into the Abis-Hitten ranks.
-They played the part that decry ducks" play down in the Promas River.
-In that part of the country they make artificial ducks, and our them in the water in places where the wild ducks are to be found for the purcesse of decoying them.
-Well, Lincoln and Trumbull claved the part of these decay ducks," and deceived enough old-line Whigs and old-line Democrats to elect a Black Republican legislature.
-When that legislature met, the first thing it did was to elect as Speaker of the House the very man who is now boasting that he wrote the Abolition platform on which Lincoln will not stand.
+Mr. Douglas: And yet Lincoln denies that he stands on them.
+Mr. Turner says that the creed of the Black Republican party is the admission of no more slave States, and yet Mr. Lincoln declares that he would not like to be placed in a position where he would have to vote for them.
+All I have to say to friend Lincoln is, that I do not think there is much danger of his being placed in such an embarrassing position as to be obliged to vote on the admission of any more slave States.
+I propose, out of mere kindness, to relieve him from any such necessity.

+When the bargain between Lincoln and Trumbull was completed for Abolitionizing the Whig and Democratic parties, they "spread" over the State, Lincoln still pretending to be an old-line Whig, in order to "rope in" the Whigs, and Trumbull pretending to be as good a Democrat as he ever was, in order to coax the Democrats over into the Abolition ranks.
+They played the part that "decoy ducks" play down on the Potomac River.
+In that part of the country they make artificial ducks, and put them on the water in places where the wild ducks are to be found, for the purpose of decoying them.
+Well, Lincoln and Trumbull played the part of these "decoy ducks," and deceived enough old-line Whigs and old-line Democrats to elect a Black Republican Legislature.
+When that Legislature met, the first thing it did was to elect as Speaker of the House the very man who is now boasting that he wrote the Abolition platform on which Lincoln will not stand.
 I want to know of Mr. Turner whether or not, when he was elected, he was a good embodiment of Republican principles?